 Over the last decade, CrossFit has become increasingly popular on an international level.
 It is an intensive fitness program that combines basic bodyweight movements like pull-ups, push-ups, and squats with heavy weightlifting, gymnastics, and endurance sports to create dynamic and effective workouts.
 While CrossFit is a program utilized by Navy SEALS and pro athletes, it is also completely suitable for the rest of us mere mortals.

 To be a true CrossFitter you'll need a variety of implements (barbells, dumbbells, rings, and more) to do the original exercises.
 We absolutely recommend visiting your local CrossFit gym to get access to all the proper tools and learn the ropes (literally) from the pros.
-But if you're a traveling CrossFitter on-the-go or someone who doesn't have time to go to the gym, try out our 'Rubberbanditz Weightless WOD' training platform.
+But if you're a traveling CrossFitter on-the-go or someone who doesn't have time to go to the gym, try out our 'Rubberbanditz Weightless WOD' training products.
 The workout modifies traditional CrossFit exercises, so you'll be using a Rubberbanditz band instead of non-portable free-weights, giving you the flexibility to do CrossFit training wherever and whenever you need it.

 We turned to certified strength coach, nutritionist, and Dogtown CrossFit coach Elliott Schackne to help us craft and define each exercise.
 All you need are resistance bands and determination.
 While the bands won't exactly mimic the strength curve of all the movements, you'll likely find the Weightless WOD workouts to be just as challenging - and with a gym that fits in your backpack.